vamado09/IU-Virtual-Tissue-Simulation/README.md

 ## Requirements
 1. OpenAI API key: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
 OpenAI offers a promotional credit which expires after about 2 months.
-If this is the case, an account with at least Tier 1 might be needed: [https://platform.openai.com/account/limits](https://platform.openai.com/account/limits).
+If this is the case, an account with at least Tier 1 might be needed: [https://platform.openai.com/account/limits](https://platform.openai.com/account/limits)

-2. Ensure you have Python 3 installed.
+2. Python 3 installed